Liouville type theorems for fractional and higher order H\'{e}non-Hardy type equations via the method of scaling spheres: Abstract

-with $n\geq2$, $0<\alpha<2$ or $\alpha=2m$ with $1\leq m<\frac{n}{2}$.
+with $n>\alpha$, $0<\alpha<2$ or $\alpha=2m$ with $1\leq m<\frac{n}{2}$.
 We first consider the typical case $f(x,u)=|x|^{a}u^{p}$ with $a\in(-\alpha,\infty)$ and $0<p<p_{c}(a):=\frac{n+\alpha+2a}{n-\alpha}$.
-By developing the \emph{method of scaling spheres}, we prove Liouville theorems for nonnegative solutions to the above H\'{e}non-Hardy equations and equivalent integral equations in $\mathbb{R}^{n}$ and $\mathbb{R}^{n}_{+}$.
-Our results extend the known Liouville theorems for some especially admissible subranges of $a$ and $1<p<\min\left\{\frac{n+\alpha+a}{n-\alpha},p_{c}(a)\right\}$ to the full range $a\in(-\alpha,\infty)$ and $p\in(0,p_{c}(a))$.
+By using the \emph{method of scaling spheres}, we prove Liouville theorems for the above H\'{e}non-Hardy equations and equivalent integral equations in $\mathbb{R}^{n}$ and $\mathbb{R}^{n}_{+}$.
+Our results improve the known Liouville theorems for some especially admissible subranges of $a$ and $1<p<\min\left\{\frac{n+\alpha+a}{n-\alpha},p_{c}(a)\right\}$ to the full range $a\in(-\alpha,\infty)$ and $p\in(0,p_{c}(a))$.
 When $a>0$, we covered the gap $p\in\big[\frac{n+\alpha+a}{n-\alpha},p_{c}(a)\big)$.
 In particular, when $\alpha=2$, our results give an affirmative answer to the conjecture posed by Phan and Souplet \cite{PS}.
-As a consequence, we derive a priori estimates and existence of positive solutions to higher order Lane-Emden equations in bounded domains for all $1<p<\frac{n+2m}{n-2m}$.
-Our theorems extend the results in \cite{CFL,DPQ} remarkably to the maximal range of $p$.
+As a consequence, we derive a priori estimates of (possibly sign-changing) solutions to Navier problems involving higher order uniformly elliptic operators and existence of positive solutions to Navier problems for higher order Lane-Emden equations for all $1<p<\frac{n+2m}{n-2m}$.
+Our theorems improve the results in \cite{CFL,DPQ} remarkably to the maximal range of $p$.
 For bounded domains $\Omega$, we also apply the \emph{method of scaling spheres} to derive Liouville theorems for super-critical problems.
 Extensions to PDEs and IEs with general nonlinearities $f(x,u)$ are also included (Theorem \ref{general}).
-We believe the \emph{method of scaling spheres} developed here can be applied conveniently to various fractional or higher order problems \emph{with singularities} or \emph{without translation invariance} or in the cases \emph{the method of moving planes in conjunction with Kelvin transforms do not work}.
+In addition to improving most of known Liouville type results to the \emph{sharp exponents} in a \emph{unified} way, we believe the \emph{method of scaling spheres} developed here can be applied conveniently to various fractional or higher order problems \emph{with singularities} or \emph{without translation invariance} or in the cases \emph{the method of moving planes in conjunction with Kelvin transforms do not work}.

 { {\bf Keywords:} The method of scaling spheres, H\'{e}non-Hardy type equations, Liouville theorems, nonnegative solutions, a priori estimates, existence of solutions. \\